Show interfacees

 netstat -g ip maddr

-Start HTTP server
+Start a web server

 $ python -m http.server